charles-cty/bindmount/README.md

-`bindmount` manages Windows Bind Links (global or silo-scoped) through the Bind Filter (`bindflt.sys`), as alternatives to Linux bind mounts and mount namespaces.
+`bindmount` manages Windows Bind Links (global or silo-scoped) through the Bind Filter (`bindflt.sys`), as alternatives to Linux bind mounts and mount namespaces on Windows.
 It provides:

-- **`bindmount`** — a CLI for creating, removing, listing, and using bind links;
+- **`bindmount`** — a CLI tool for creating, removing, listing, and using bind links;
-- **`bindmount-gui.ps1`** — a PowerShell WinForms helper that shows the current global mappings and exposes add/remove/silo-launch operations (the CLI remains the primary interface).
-The silo-launch tab enables a read-write `C:\Windows=C:\Windows` scoped link by default; clear that option to omit it.
+- **`bindmount-gui.ps1`** — a PowerShell WinForms helper that shows the current global mappings and exposes various operations (the CLI remains the primary interface).

-It is designed to be simple, stateless, and easy to use: no daemon, no persistent state file.
-The kernel is the source of truth; `bindmount list` reads live state from the filter.
+It is designed to be simple, stateless, and easy to use: no daemon, no persistence.

 > **Research note:** [`docs/BindFilterAPI.md`](docs/BindFilterAPI.md) is an
 > evolving, project-wide research and implementation document.
 It may change
 > as Windows builds and experiments provide new evidence; it is not a static
-> source of truth or a supported Microsoft API contract.
+> source of truth or a supported Microsoft API document.
 The implementation
 > validates all data returned by the undocumented interface and prefers the
 > public Bindlink API where practical.

 **WARNING**: This project uses several internal or undocumented Windows mechanisms and APIs.
-They are already used by Microsoft in its open-source projects (go-winio, hcsshim, mxc, ...), so they are relatively stable — but they are not a supported contract.
+They are already used by Microsoft in its open-source projects (go-winio, hcsshim, mxc, ...), so they are relatively stable.

 ## Requirements

-- Windows 10 20H1+ / Windows Server 2022+ (developed and smoke-tested on
+- Windows 10+ / Windows Server 2022+
-  Windows build 26100, `bindfltapi.dll` 10.0.26100.33158).
-- `bindflt.sys` loaded (`fltmc filters` shows `bindflt`, altitude 409800 on the tested build).
-Windows loads it on demand.
+- `bindflt.sys` loaded (`fltmc filters`).
+Windows loads it automatically.
-- **Elevation** for `add`, `remove`, and `exec` (the driver enforces access;
-  `list` works from a normal elevated or non-elevated context for the volume query on the tested build).
+- **Elevation** (requires the Administrators privilege)
-- Go 1.22+ to build the CLI, and PowerShell 5.1+ with Windows Forms for the GUI.
+- Go 1.22+ to build the CLI, and PowerShell 5.1+ with WinForms for the GUI.
-  The CLI uses Cobra/pflag for command-line parsing.

 ## Build